 Welcome to Pre-Prep Years 1 & 2

-Small class sizes and the employment of both a full-time Teacher and full-time Teaching Assistant ensure that a tremendous amount of time and attention is paid to every child in the class.
+Small class sizes and the employment of both a full-time teacher and full-time teaching assistant ensures that a tremendous amount of time and attention is paid to every child in the class.

 We thoroughly enjoy our Maths lessons as we develop a firm foundation of basic skills through a variety of formal, mental and practical activities.
 We encourage individual, paired and grouped investigations and the children use their workbooks as an assessment and record of their understanding.
 We regularly revisit areas of learning in maths, to consolidate and extend the children’s mathematical experience and develop their overall confidence with number systems.